emadow/meural-newspapers/README.md

 * ImageMagick must be installed on the system, the node package included in this project is just a wrapper.
 Install via brew or other package manager.

 ### To get started
-* Copy the config example, and fill in your meural credentials: `cp config.example.json config.json`
+* Copy the config example, and fill in your Meural credentials: `cp config.example.json config.json`
 * Run `npx tsc && node index.js` to compile and run (for now)

+Authentication now uses Amazon Cognito, mirroring the official Meural login flow.